LAKRIL: Turning Corn Into Tomorrow’s Green Chemicals

 A conversation with new CEO Justin Brown

-When you ask new Lakril CEO Justin Brown explains what the company does, he keeps it simple: “We take bio-based sugars (like those from corn) and turn them into green chemicals used around the world,” he says.
+When you ask new Lakril CEO Justin Brown what the company does, he keeps it simple: “We take bio-based sugars (like those from corn) and turn them into green chemicals used around the world,” he says.
 “If you’ve used diapers, medical bandages, adhesives, or paint, you’ve used the products we feed into.”

 That “green chemical” is acrylic acid and its derivatives—part of a $12 billion+ global market.
 Today, all acrylic acid is made from petroleum.
 Lakril’s breakthrough technology changes that, using corn-based sugars instead of fossil fuels while still delivering the exact same molecule manufacturers expect.